ErikThorsell/chalmersnotes/README.md

-# chalmersnotes
+# Computer Science @ Chalmers Notes
-Notes from the Computer Science program at Chalmers Uni. of Technology
+Notes from the Computer Science program at Chalmers Uni. of Technology.